chantastic/sact/NOTES.md

     - YES.
 I'm just using the array index.
 No, it's not a super big deal here because the size of the array isn't changing between renders.
     - Finally, we render the remaining count by filtering `null` values

+- add the confetti
+- add a complete screen with stats

+  - reduce is my favorite JS function of all
+  - a cheat that i do a lot (when i don't want to faff with colors) is just reduce the opacity of a node.

 -